-The best family vacations incorporate nail-biting activities that will get the adrenalin pumping.
-From zip lining in Costa Rica to riding the luge in New Zealand’s South Island, there are endless opportunities around the world for family thrill seekers.
+The best family vacations incorporate nail-biting activities that will get the adrenaline pumping.
+From zip-lining in Costa Rica to riding the luge in New Zealand’s South Island, there are endless opportunities around the world for family thrill seekers.
 When planning your family trip, do your research to find an exciting activity that the whole family can enjoy.
 Try to push your family out of their comfort zone to try something new.
 This is a great chance to both learn a new skill and build lasting memories with your family.

 Travel by Bicycle

 There is no better way to take in the beauty of your environment than to travel by bicycle.
 This fun family activity is a great bonding experience as it provides a shared sense of accomplishment when you reach the end of your journey.
 Most family bicycle tours can be adjusted to suit different age groups so that it is suitable for the kids.

 One of the best parts about travelling to a new part of the world is getting to know the local culture.
 Cultural travel is all about learning from the local people and exploring the area to the fullest.
 While on your family trip, make it a point to hunt down the local markets, speak with the local people and try new and unfamiliar foods.
 Instead of heading to all the overcrowded tourist spots, seek out the places where the locals go.
 This will provide your family with an authentic cultural experience that will enrich your travels.

 No matter where you’re travelling to, you can always find ways to learn something new on your family trip.
 The most important thing is to make the most of where you’re going and to try new experiences.
 Once you do this, you and your family will return home with new knowledge, new interests and a fresh perspective on the world.

 Johanna Cider is a freelance writer based in Auckland, New Zealand with a passion for writing about Parenting and Kids Activities.
 You can read more of her work on her Tumblr.